rubensworks/article-ldtraversal-security-short/content/threats.md

 **Example**

 Link cycles could be formed in different ways.
-First, at **application-level**, a document A could contain a link path to document B, and document B could contain a link path back to document A.
+First, at **application-level**, Carol's profile could contain a link path to document X, and document X could contain a link path back to Carol's profile.
-Second, at **HTTP protocol-level,** a server could return for URL A an (HTTP 3xx) redirect chain to URL B, and document B could contain a redirect chain back to URL A.
+Second, at **HTTP protocol-level,** Carol's server could return for her profile's URL an (HTTP 3xx) redirect chain to URL X, and URL X could contain a redirect chain back to the URL of her profile.
 Third, at application level, a cycle structure could be **simulated via virtual pages** that always link back to similar pages, but with a different URL.
 For example, the [Linked Open Numbers](cite:cites linkedopennumbers) project generates an infinite virtual sequence of natural numbers, which could produce in an infinite loop when traversed by an LTQP query engine.